R. Milton Johnson

-For the serial killer, see Milton Johnson.

 R. Milton Johnson (born 1957/58) is an American businessman and philanthropist from Tennessee.
-He served as the chairman and chief executive officer of Hospital Corporation of America.
+He was the chairman and chief executive officer (CEO) of Hospital Corporation of America.
 With his wife, he has supported his alma mater, Belmont University, where a building is named in their honor.

 Early life

 R. Milton Johnson was born in Nashville, Tennessee.
 He was raised by a single mother.

 Johnson graduated from Stratford High School in 1974.
 He attended Nashville State Community College and won a scholarship to transfer to Belmont University, where he graduated with a bachelor's degree in accounting.